-7 tips for improving virtual collaboration
+7 tips to improve virtual collaboration

 Collaboration is an essential element of a cohesive, productive work environment.
 The goal of collaboration is to align everyone in a shared vision to accomplish goals together.
 Effective collaboration not only improves communication, but it also boosts overall results.